Pineapple Carrot Cake

-A moist carrot cake filled with crushed pineapple, chopped walnuts, and topped with an easy cream cheese frosting.
+A moist carrot cake with pineapple, chopped walnuts, and topped with an easy cream cheese frosting.
 This Pineapple Carrot Cake is perfect for Easter or carrot cake lovers!

 Since Easter is so close, I felt that it was time to finally get to work on a pineapple carrot cake recipe.
 And I have to say, this recipe does not disappoint.